zammad/zammad-user-documentation/advanced/macros.rst

    :align: center
    :alt: Screenshot shows the ticket update menu to run a macro.

-.. tip:: 💾 **Macro = Update**
+.. warning:: Running a macro updates the ticket immediately.

-   If you've made any changes (including typing up a reply to the customer), applying a macro will save/send them too.

-   ⚠️ **But beware:** in the event of a conflict, the macro's actions override any manual changes - including messages to the customer!
+   If you made any changes, e.g. typing a reply draft to the customer, applying a macro will save/send them too.
+In the case of a conflict, the macro's actions override any manual changes.
+Try to apply your changes and the one from the macro separately.
-   When in doubt, apply your macro and your manual changes *separately.*

 In Bulk
 -------